- Vol 1: General - Topics Chapters Overview

 - All projects must be consistent with the state Non-point Source Pollution Management Program (Section 319).

-The State Water Resources Control Board revised State regulations for the 401 Water Quality Certification Program; these revisions went into effect on June 24, 2000.
+The State Water Resources Control Board revised State regulations (23 CCR § 3830-3869) for the 401 Water Quality Certification Program went into effect on June 24, 2000.
 The likelihood of a passive waiver has been reduced by the revised regulations that certification must be issued or denied before any federal deadline.

 This section of the Act establishes a permitting system for the discharge of any pollutant (except dredge or fill material) into waters of the United States.
 A National Pollutant Discharge Elimination System (NPDES) permit is required for all point discharges of pollutants to surface waters.
 A point source is a discernible, confined, and discrete conveyance, such as a pipe, ditch or channel.

-Section 404 of the Clean Water Act establishes a permit program administered by the Army Corps of Engineers (USACE) regulating the discharge of dredged or fill material into waters of the United States (including wetlands).
+Section 404 of the Clean Water Act establishes a permit program administered by the USACE regulating the discharge of dredged or fill material into waters of the United States (including wetlands).
 The Section 404(b)(1) guidelines allow the discharge of dredged or fill material into the aquatic system only if there is no practicable alternative which would have less adverse impacts.

-Coordination and Consultation: Army Corps of Engineers, Environmental Protection Agency, State Water Resources Control Board, Regional Water Quality Control Boards.
+Coordination and Consultation: USACE, U.S. EPA, State Water Resources Control Board, Regional Water Quality Control Boards.

 The Clean Water Act amended the federal Water Pollution Control Act of 1972.

-- Army Corps of Engineers implementing regulations - Section 404 33 CFR Part 323
+- Army Corps of Engineers implementing regulations, Section 404, 33 CFR 323

-General Procedures: A determination of consistency with the approved Coastal Zone Management Plan (CZMP) is required from the state before federal approval can be granted.
-In California, this determination is made by either the State Coastal Commission, a local government having an approved local Coastal Plan, or the San Francisco Bay Conservation and Development Commission (BCDC).
+General Procedures: The CZMA sets up a program under which coastal states are encouraged to develop coastal zone management programs.
+The National Oceanic and Atmospheric Administration (NOAA) is the federal agency responsible for approving the states' coastal zone management program and overseeing their subsequent implementation.
+States with an approved coastal zone management program are able to review federal permits and activities to determine if they are consistent with the state's management plan.
+A certification of consistency with the approved Coastal Zone Management Plan (CZMP) is required from the state before federal approval can be granted.
+In California, this determination is made by either the State Coastal Commission or the San Francisco Bay Conservation and Development Commission (BCDC).

-Coordination and Consultation: State Coastal Commission, BCDC, local agency, Environmental Protection Agency, National Oceanic and Atmospheric Administration
+Coordination and Consultation: State Coastal Commission, BCDC, local agency, U.S. EPA, National Oceanic and Atmospheric Administration.

 Purpose: Manage non-point source pollution from activities located in coastal zones.

-Applicability: All development activities located in coastal zone areas are subject to non-point source control measures developed by the State Coastal Commission, a local government with an approved Coastal Zone Management Plan (CZMP), or the Bay Conservation and Development Commission (BCDC).
+Applicability: All development activities located in coastal zone areas are subject to non-point source control measures developed by the State Coastal Commission, a local government with an approved CZMP, or the Bay Conservation and Development Commission (BCDC).

-General Procedures: Ensure projects comply with Coastal Zone Management Plans for controlling non-point sources.
+General Procedures: Ensure projects comply with CZMPs for controlling non-point sources.

-Coordination and Consultation: State Coastal Commission, local government administering an approved CZMP, BCDC, National Oceanic and Atmospheric Administration, Environmental Protection Agency.
+Coordination and Consultation: State Coastal Commission, local government administering an approved CZMP, BCDC, National Oceanic and Atmospheric Administration, U.S. EPA.

 - Regulations: 23 CFR 650.211